rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 I have divided the test results by replay cataloging by opening strategy and race of default elite/veryhard bots.
 This is the hardest bot that does not cheat.
 Also the default bots even within the same difficulty have different strategies so it simulates wider range of playstyle.

+I opted out of testing pressure opener, because if I keep producing mass zergling behind it simply beats all default AIs except cheat insane regardless of the race.
+Also I ran out of time in the end.

 #### Empirical testing results

 There are a total of X replays uploaded to the final submit.